-Why Your Makeup Doesn’t Always Look Right in Photos
+Why Your Makeup Doesn't Look Right in Photos — And How to Fix It

 You can do your makeup exactly the way you always do…